Review: British Airways First Class A380, London Heathrow – Vancouver

 The senior purser came around to introduce his staff and to welcome us on board.
 FA Kevin would be serving us throughout today’s flight and did an excellent job with great polish to his presentation.
 The menus were also dropped off.
 The menus read as follows…

-The drink list was reasonable.
+The drink and wine list was reasonable.
 I think this is one area that British Airways actually does reasonably well, save the occasional low rent touch.

 The First Service: “Lunch”

-At about 90 minutes into the flight, dinner service started.
-The first plating was the antipasti plate featuring Cumbirna air dried ham, Cumberland salami, berkswell cheese, olives and sundried tomato.
-It was nice but a bit flat tasting.
+At about ninety minutes into the flight, dinner service started.
+The first plating was the antipasti plate featuring Cumbirna air dried ham, Cumberland salami, berkswell cheese, olives and sun dried tomato.
+It was nice, but overall a bit flat tasting.